Marktawa/oracle-cloud-medusa/ARTICLE.md

 ## Conclusion

 Oracle Cloud Free Tier provides a convenient way for developers to test and deploy Medusa ecommerce apps.
-I hope this tutorial has provided sufficient knowledge on how you could host a Medusa server app.
+I hope this tutorial has provided sufficient knowledge on how you could host a Medusa server app on Oracle Cloud.

 If there are any issues or questions, feel free to comment with your query.